When the warm weather comes around, tower fans are a great way to keep cool. But, fresh, cool air shouldn’t come at the expense of a noisy fan.

 The impeller blades use this rotating movement to generate airflow, which then passes through the air vents.
 This technology is more affordable than bladeless designs.

-Compared to traditional box fans, it has the advantage of being more compact and quieter and providing greater airflow.
+Compared to traditional box fans, it has the advantage of being more compact, quieter, and providing greater airflow.

 If you’re curious about the internal components and more particularly the blades, check out the video below.